Army Officer Functional Area Careers

 Explosive Ordnance Disposal MOS 89E

 These officers lead the Army's explosives experts, both technical and tactical.
-They conduct missions in support of Army units all over the world, coordinating use of ordnance, advising commanders of explosive ordnance disposal threats, and commanding and controlling combat operations.
+They conduct missions in support of Army units all over the world, coordinating the use of ordnance, advising commanders of explosive ordnance disposal threats, and commanding and controlling combat operations.

 If you're interested in this MOS, you'll need a top secret security clearance from the Department of Defense.
 You also may want to consider acquisition careers.